jhegg/github-desktop-notifier/README.md

 Note: Until issue #5 is fixed, you can't set the GitHub Enterprise hostname from the UI, only from the command line parameter.

-1. Get [an OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for your GitHub.com account.
-It does not require any special permissions.
+1. Get [an OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for your GitHub Enterprise account.
+It does not require any special permissions/scopes, so it is recommended that you uncheck all of the scopes.
 2. Start the app with `-u <user> -t <token> -n <github_enterprise_hostname>`.
   * Or, `./gradlew run -Parguments=-u,jhegg,-t,12345,-n,localhost`